 The National Emergencies Trust have launched a Coronavirus Appeal to support grassroots charities and groups who’ll be supporting some of society’s most vulnerable people throughout the outbreak.
 The appeal is applicable across the UK.
 If you are an organisation looking for funding please contact your local UK Community Foundation.

+HR advice - Co-operatives UK have put together a guide on HR issues answering questions such as 'how do we treat employees who follow guidance to self isolate?' and 'what about parents who are off work because their child's school has closed?'.
+Community Action Response to Covid-19 by Community action charity Semble.
+Semble is working together with friends and partners to support community groups with the tools and resources they need at this time.
+Read up on the 5 step community action response guide for ideas and inspiration to keep the community spirit going.
 Insurance advice - Is your organisation adequately insured during the Coronavirus outbreak?
 Like other organisations, many Social Farms & Gardens members have closed their doors for the time being, to protect staff, volunteers and visitors.
 Closing the doors to your organisation could leave you vulnerable to theft and property damage.
 McClarrons, the specialist insurance broker for our membership, have written a brief guidance note for our members to help ensure your organisation is adequately insured through these uncertain times.

 Securing food for vulnerable people